atrettel/sheardata/src/README.md

 ## Compilation instructions

+To create an empty database, run

+    make sheardata.tmp

-To create the database, type
+To create the database with the flow data in it, run

     make